adamadair/euler/problem_001/problem1.md

 # Problem Solution
 My solution is problem1.rb is a simple brute force methd.
 The correct1.rb is by implementation of the suggested solution.
-This first problem was a good indication that in most cases the most obvious solution is rarelythe best solution and that taking some time to think and learn about the problem befor coding would be a good idea.
+This first problem was a good indication that in most cases the most obvious solution is rarely the best solution and that taking some time to think and learn about the problem befor coding would be a good idea.